MicrosoftDocs/azure-devops-docs/docs/pipelines/library/add-resource-protection.md

 1. Assign the **Administrator** role in the **Role** column for a user or group.
 1. To save the settings, select **Save**.

-To assign the **Administrator** role to users and groups to a service connection:
+To assign the **Administrator** role to users and groups for a service connection:

 1. Go to **Project Settings** > **Service connections**.